aliahmet/bunq-chat/README.md

 ## 2. Serving

-Just `composer update` and you are ready to go!
+Just `composer update && composer migrate` and you are ready to go!
 You can put files in `apache2` or serve in place via `composer start`.

 ## 3. Dependencies
 PHP >= 5.5, <7